- Biological Inventions

 - What is considered to be Date of Registration in Designs?

-In case of ordinary applications, the date of making the application for registration is the date of registration of the Design.
+In the case of ordinary applications, the date of making the application for registration is the date of registration of the Design.

-In case of reciprocal applications, the date of filing the application in the convention country is the date of registration of the Design.
+In the case of reciprocal applications, the date of filing the application in the convention country is the date of registration of the Design.

 - Is there any period of pre-grant opposition for Design registration in India?

 In a Substantive examination, objections may be raised based on whether criteria of something being called as design as set out by definition is met or not, is Design new/original or not, is Design prejudicial to public order or morality, and is Design prejudicial to the security of India.
 The period allowed for removal of objections can not exceed six months from the date of filing of the application.
-However, said period of six months can be extended for a further period not exceeding three months provided a request in Form-18 is filed before the expiry of initial six months.
-On consideration of response of the applicant, if the Controller is of opinion that the requirements of Act and Rules have not been met, the fact is communicated to the applicant clearly mentioning that the application is liable to be refused for reasons to be detailed and fixing a date for hearing.
+However, said period of six months can be extended for a further period not exceeding three months provided a request in Form-18 is filed before the expiry of the initial six months.
+On consideration of the response of the applicant, if the Controller is of opinion that the requirements of Act and Rules have not been met, the fact is communicated to the applicant clearly mentioning that the application is liable to be refused for reasons to be detailed and fixing a date for the hearing.
 If the applicant fails to appear for the hearing without any request for adjournment, the application is refused.
 If written submissions are filed, while the opportunity to be heard is not availed by the applicant, no further opportunity to be heard is provided and the matter is decided based on the written submissions.
-If the applicant complies with all the requirements laid down under the Act and Rules, communicated in the form of statement of objections, the application shall be registered forthwith.
+If the applicant complies with all the requirements laid down under the Act and Rules, communicated in the form of a statement of objections, the application shall be registered forthwith.